jolin-yang/minesweeper-game/README.md

 - At the beginning of the game, the first cell the player clicks on is always guaranteed to be a non-mine cell.
 It is impossible for the player to immediately lose after their first click per the design of the game.

 - Click on a non-mine cell to see the number of mines adjacent to it - and make sure you don't click on any mine, otherwise the mine will be set off and the game will be over.
-Based on the neighboring mine count values, you can infer which cells are mines and which are non-mine cells that are safe to click on.
+This a game of logic, so make use of the  neighboring mine count values to infer which cells are mines and which are non-mine cells that are safe to click on.

 - Flag cells you suspect to be mines by right-clicking them.